Jagadishpediredla/savery-/README.md

 ## 8️⃣ Add Transaction Flow

-## 8️⃣ Add Transaction Flow

 -   **Modal UI**: A multi-step modal with a semi-transparent glassmorphism background.
 -   **Steps**:
     1.  **Details**: Enter Date, Type (Credit/Debit), and Amount.
     2.  **Account**: Select an account from a card-based list.
     3.  **Category & Note**: Add a descriptive note and select a category.
--   **Buttons**: Includes a "Suggest" button for AI-powered category suggestions and a "Manage" button for editing categories.
 -   **Validation**: Each step includes validation to ensure data integrity before proceeding.

 ---

-## 9️⃣ Filters

 ## 9️⃣ Filters